nobody43/zabbix-smartmontools/README.md

 Verbose mode.
 Does not detaches or prints LLD.
 Lists all items sent to zabbix-sender, also it is possible to see sender output in this mode.
 <br /><br />

 > **Note**: before scripts would work, zabbix server must first discover available items.
 It is done in 12 hour cycles by default.
 You can temporary decrease this parameter for testing in `template -> Discovery -> SMART disk discovery -> Update interval`.
-In this monitoring solution update interval must not be less than 80 seconds.

 These scripts were tested to work with following configurations:
 - Debian 11 / Server (5.0, 6.0) / Agent 4.0 / Python 3.9